 Now, I’m not talking about working on other projects or chores during these breaks!
 You want to stay in the zone and maintain your focus.

 Life happens.
-Everything doesn’t always go as planned, and that’s okay.
+Everything doesn’t always go as planned.
+That’s okay!
 But starting with a schedule gives you the best chance of accomplishing the most.
-So, it’s worth doing even if your day or week doesn’t turn out to be what you’d hoped for.
+It’s completely worth doing even if your day or week doesn’t turn out to be what you’d hoped for.

 What’s so great about these powerful scheduling tips for business owners are that they: